 If you have a space to hang your bike horizontally in your apartment, you may think that your only option is an ugly metal hook.
 But, you can buy a more stylish option, in the form of The Cycloc Solo.

 This is an alternative and much more attractive solution than the type of hook you would typically use in a garage.
 The Cycloc Solo comes in a range of colors to match your decor and is simple to use.
+The rubber contact points won’t scratch your bike’s frame and there is also an option to secure your bike with a lock.

 However, if you rent an apartment, your landlord might not be too happy if you start drilling holes in the wall to mount a bike rack.
 Therefore, you could benefit from a rack that uses a floor stand.